 “That would be the next logical step,” Werner affirmed and nodded at them.
 “If this is indeed real, what exactly is this and why is it happening?”

-“Oh, it’s real alright.”
+“Oh, it’s real all right.”
 Cadence leaned forward, nodding at Jericho.
 “I met him in the flesh just the other day.
 Saved my ass too.”
 She winked at him.
 “Owe ya one.”

-“Just because you two have claimed to have met beyond this,” Werner interjected, gesturing to the space in between them, “doesn’t mean it is real.
-But, we must work with it.”
+“Just because you two have claimed to have met beyond this,” Werner interjected, gesturing to the space between them, “doesn’t mean it is real.”

 “Got ya, got ya.”
 Cadence leaned back.
 “Y’know, you make a lotta sense when you’re not mumblin’ to yourself in some corner.”
 She flashed a sly grin.